eneam/mboxviewer/README.txt

  - Added option to directly print mails to user selected printer;
  - Addedd Advanced Find/Search capability;
  - Added option to find all matching mails;
+ - Added option to set Message Window position to Bottom, Right or Left;
  - Updated User Manual to describe new and updated features;

 v 1.0.2.8